TEAMMATES/teammates/docs/maintainer-guide.md

 Since the detail of such vulnerability cannot be disclosed until it is fixed, an issue can be created just before a PR for the fix is submitted, with minimal information (e.g. simply "Security vulnerability" as an issue with no further description).
 The complete details can be filled in just before merging and/or after the fix is deployed.

+### Dependencies update

+The third-party dependencies/libraries should be updated periodically (e.g. once every 3-6 months) in order to benefit from fixes developed by the library developers.

+The steps to update dependencies can be found in the [dependencies document](dependencies.md).
+To find which dependencies need update, you can use libraries like [`Gradle Versions Plugin`](https://plugins.gradle.org/plugin/com.github.ben-manes.versions) and [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates).

+* Not all updates are important/relevant; it is up to the team's discretion on what needs to be updated and what not, and when to update.
+* Only stable versions (i.e. non-beta and non-alpha) should be considered.
+* Updates with little to no breaking changes should be included in the periodic mass update; otherwise, an issue to update a specific dependency should be created.

 ### Branch management